jaeoh2/self-driving-car-nd/CarND-LaneLines-P1/writeup_template.md

-# **Finding Lane Lines on the Road**
+# Project1 : **Finding Lane Lines on the Road**

-## Writeup Template
+## Introduction

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**
+Detecting lane lines on the Road using computer vison tools like OpenCV, python and Hough transform algorithm.

-The goals / steps of this project are the following:
+The goals of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

-### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+## Pipeline description
+My lane detection pipeline has 5-steps are below:
+1. Pre-Process images : Converting gray scale, gaussian Blurring and canny transform.
+1. Set Region of Interests in polygon shape.
+1. Hough transform
+1. Draw lane lines overlayed on original image
+* To Draw lane lines as solid line, I stored entire x,y positions to lists. and

+## Shortcomings
 One potential shortcoming would be what would happen when ...

 Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+## Suggest improvements
 A possible improvement would be to ...

 Another potential improvement could be to ...

+## Conclusions